zulip/zulip-flutter/README.md

 * Use `flutter upgrade` to upgrade your local Flutter and Dart.
 * Run `tools/upgrade flutter-local`, which makes a commit updating `pubspec.yaml` and `pubspec.lock` to match your local Flutter.
-* Make a quick check that things work: `tools/check`, and do a quick smoke-test of the app.
+* Build and run the app for a quick smoke-check.
 * Send the changes as a PR.